 Because of many things, Leander is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Leander really has some of the features that families look for when choosing a good community to raise children.
 Is Leander perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-The population of Leander is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.23% of adults in Leander have a bachelor's degree or even advanced degree.
+The education level of Leander citizens is very high relative to the national average among all cities (21.84%): 38.87% of adults in Leander have a bachelor's degree or even advanced degree.

 The most common language spoken in Leander is English.
-Other important languages spoken here include Spanish and German/Yiddish.
+Other important languages spoken here include Spanish and Tagalog.